pm1100tm/pm1100tm/README.md

 <b>Hi there, I'm dev-swd !</b> 👋

 - 🔭 Main- Python, Sub- Java, JS
 - 👯 I'm working with Django Ninja with Python.
-I am interesting in Node.js(Nest.js) and React.
+I am interested in Node.js(Nest.js) and React.
 - Hope to be Fullstack engineer.
 - 🌱 Want to establish my company.